Get covered in minutes!

 To avoid fires in relation to smoking materials, the NFPA has these recommendations:

 Keep in mind, electronic cigarettes also pose a fire risk as battery failures can lead to small explosions.
-The NFPA recommends that you never leave an e-cigarette charging unattended.
+The National Fire Protection Association (NFPA) recommends never leaving an e-cigarette charging unattended.

 The main reason smoking shouldn’t be around medical oxygen is that the oxygen can cause items in your home to ignite more quickly and make fires burn faster than usual.